raymondchua/raymondchua.github.io/_projects/simple_sf_project.md

 as the 3D Four Rooms environment with egocentric observations.
 A geospatial color mapping is applied to the SFs to examine whether SFs that are close in physical space exhibit similar representations in neural space. </figcaption>
 </figure>

+# 10. How important is the stop-gradient operator for effective learning?
+In a sparse rewards environment, such as the 2D Minigrid and 3D Four Rooms environments, learning the basis features
+$$\phi$$ and the task encoding vector $$\boldsymbol{w}$$ concurrently using the Reward prediction loss (Eq.
+3) can be challenging.
+A possible issue is that the basis features $$\phi \rightarrow \vec{0}$$ , minimizing the loss but resulting in ineffective learning.
+Additionally, we want the  task encoding vector $$\boldsymbol{w}$$ to capture information solely about the rewards, without being influenced by the basis features $$\phi.$$ To address this, we apply a stop-gradient operator on the basis features during learning with the Reward prediction loss (Eq.
+3).